 “I’m like—no, we’re actually going to be a place where women, where people of color are heavily invested.
 Where we approach this work humbly and we change the way global agriculture works, and we do it in a way that all of our population participates in.
 Where we’re not building it on top of others.”

 What that means, in practical terms, is that local groups like Tech901 and Code Crew need to be supported even more in the work they do to make sure young people are taught coding skills.
 Both of those, specifically, are nonprofits and survive thanks to the kindness and donations of the public.
 They help provide hyper-specific technical skills like computer coding.
-And supporting them, Nelson says, is how you begin to generate “really strong women-owned and minority-owned businesses building these technology solutions.”
+And supporting them, Nelson says, is how you begin to generate “really b women-owned and minority-owned businesses building these technology solutions.”
 More needs to be done, he continues, in terms of mingling that coding prowess with the scientific training that would be germane to an agtech business.

 “Nudging” Memphis along as an agtech hub also involves capital, and the raising and allocation of it.
 We see that via things like the local Innova Memphis venture capital fund increasingly finding worthy agtech enterprises to back, with two recent examples showing that in action.
 Tractor Zoom is a Des Moines, Iowa-based online marketplace that connects farm equipment auctioneers and buyers, and it recently completed a $1 million seed investment round.
 Innova participated in the round, along with Iowa’s Ag Startup Engine and a small group of angel investors.

 Innova also recently led a $1.1 million seed round for Skycision, a startup that uses drone and satellite imagery to help farmers with making decisions about how to boost the yield and profitability of their crops.